ghostdial/ghostdial/README.md

 If it works, the call will simply end

+### Changing PIN

+Dial extension \*89 to get to the voicemail setup.
+The voicemail PIN functions as your PIN across project ghost, for dialing in from your regular phone dialer, as well.

 ### Dialing from a regular dialer

 Sometimes, as a ghost, your phone will get struck by a bullet and it won't be able to be used after that.
 You will perhaps have a backup flip phone in case this happens.
 You can dial into project ghost from any phone, luckily.
 Here is the process: